 - Manual DAST: Software vulnerability scanners and penetration testing tools can be a great help when it comes to securing an application.
 However, they are no match for a human mind, which makes mistakes of its own.
 This is where manual DAST comes into play, who can use their experience and knowledge of the field to find vulnerabilities that automated scanners would miss.
-Manual testing includes the team of security professionals testing the application for bugs that are usually missed by automated scanners.
+Manual testing includes the team of security professionals testing the application for bugs that are usually missed by automated vulnerability scanners.

-- Automation DAST: Automated Dynamic testing includes testing of applications using software and feeding them required data.
-This type of testing includes using Crawlers, Fuzzers, Regex to find and replace essential keywords, which results in different kinds of vulnerabilities such as SQL Injection, Cross-Site Scripting, Server Side Request Forgery etc.
+- Automated DAST: Automated Dynamic testing includes testing applications using software and feeding them required data.
+This type of testing includes using Crawlers, Fuzzers, and Regex to find and replace essential keywords, which results in different kinds of vulnerabilities such as SQL Injection, Cross-Site Scripting, and Server Side Request Forgery, etc.

 How does DAST work?

 DAST tests all kinds of endpoints including hidden endpoints and stimulates different kinds of attacks to find security vulnerabilities.
-Automated testing tool for DAST simulates malicious attacks on an application to identify outcomes not part of an everyday user experience.
+The automated testing tool for dynamic application security testing simulates malicious attacks on an application to identify outcomes not part of an everyday user experience.

 Integration of DAST in SDLC

 Software development life cycle (SDLC) is one of the essential terms in software development because it is the framework that unifies the entire process of the development of the software or the application.
 The integration of DAST tools, with SDLC, is the key to building secure applications.

 The primary focus of DAST is to identify vulnerabilities in the early phase of the SDLC, thus enabling development teams to resolve issues before they become more significant problems.
-DAST was introduced to the software development lifecycle (SDLC) to provide developers with an opportunity to identify vulnerabilities in an application before hackers exploit it.
+DAST scanning was introduced to the software development lifecycle (SDLC) to provide developers with an opportunity to identify vulnerabilities in an application before hackers exploit it.